nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

 Michael Greenberg is one of these researchers, and _eidetic_, _forgetful_, and _heedful_ are his names for three new implementations.

+(The goal of this post is to promote _forgetful_ and _heedful_, but we might as well review all three.)

 ### Eidetic space-efficiency